Company Name – Olectra Greentech Limited (Olectra)

 1. What is interesting about the stock?

-The Government of India’s goal to achieve net-zero emissions by 2070 as committed during the COP26 summit, presses the need to focus on Electric Vehicles (EV) as the ‘future of mobility’.
-The vision of NITI Aayog that only electric vehicles should be sold in India after 2030 would result in a reduction of 156 million tons in Diesel and Petrol consumption with net saving of roughly INR 3.9 Lakh Crore by 2030 at present oil prices.
-India’s focus on EV started with converting its ageing diesel guzzling dirty State Road Transport Undertaking’s (STUs) buses into electric.
-India has historically been underpenetrated in terms of ratio of cars per thousand individuals compared to developed countries like USA, UK and Australia.
+The Government of India’s goal to achieve net-zero emissions by 2070 as committed during the COP26 summit, presses the need to focus on Electric Vehicles (EV) as the ‘future of mobility.
+The vision of NITI Aayog that only electric vehicles should be sold in India after 2030 would result in a reduction of 156 million tons in Diesel and Petrol consumption with a net saving of roughly INR 3.9 Lakh Crore by 2030 at present oil prices.
+India’s focus on EVs started with converting its aging diesel-guzzling dirty State Road Transport Undertaking’s (STUs) buses into electric.
+India has historically been underpenetrated in terms of the ratio of cars per thousand individuals compared to developed countries like the USA, UK, and Australia.
 Hence its population’s dependence on public transport is expected to continue.
 India typically has 1.3 Buses per 1000 population.
-Countries like Mexico, Brazil, China boast of more than 2 buses per 1000 population.
-This has an effect on waiting time, number of citizens catered.
+Countries like Mexico, Brazil, and China boast of more than 2 buses per 1000 population.
+This affects waiting time, which several citizens catered to.

-EV contributed to ~90% of revenue in Q3 FY22.
-Remaining 10% was contributed by insulator business.
+EV contributed to ~82% of revenue in FY22.
+The remaining 18% was contributed by the insulator business.

 Olectra is one of the largest domestic manufacturers of insulators for power transmission & distribution networks.
-In the current decade (2020-2029), the Indian electricity sector is likely to witness a major transformation with respect to demand growth, energy mix and market operations.
-Global Electric Insulator Market is expected to reach USD 13.7 Billion by 2024, stimulated by Refurbishment of Aging Grid Technology.
-Insulator market will grow upwards by a CAGR of ~5% from 2020 to 2025.
-The composite insulator segment is estimated to be the fastest growing segment.
-Present scenario suggests revenue from Insulator segment to be miniscule compared to Electric buses segment.
+In the current decade (2020-2029), the Indian electricity sector is likely to witness a major transformation concerning demand growth, energy mix, and market operations.
+Global Electric Insulator Market is expected to reach USD 13.7 Billion by 2024, stimulated by the Refurbishment of Aging Grid Technology.
+The insulator market will grow upwards by a CAGR of ~5% from 2020 to 2025.
+The composite insulator segment is estimated to be the fastest-growing segment.
+The present scenario suggests revenue from the Insulator segment to be minuscule compared to the Electric Bus segment.

-Improved revenue growth & sustainable increase in EBITDA during FY21-22.
+Improved revenue growth & sustainable increase in EBITDA during FY22.

 Olectra has the first mover’s advantage with its product offerings, operational info from STUs can help refine its products.